barryclark/jekyll-now/_posts/2022-04-01-Hacking-GuardDuty.md

 </p>

-GuardDuty itself uses a delegated admin or invite model but features like detector configurations and IP Trust lists are usually centrally managed.
-That pivot point can be used, but usually can only be modified in the GuardDuty administrator account.
-If this pattern isn't used, these features can be modified in the account that GuardDuty is running in.
+GuardDuty itself uses a delegated admin or invite model which are hard to bypass.
+But features like detector configurations and IP-Trust-Lists are usually centrally managed.
+That pivot point can be used as a bypass, but usually they can only be modified in the GuardDuty administrator account itself.
+If this pattern isn't used, these features can be modified in the account that GuardDuty is running in and help us to trick the Guards.

 Let's check our options: